 By Jackie Killian

 The title of this article is a question that I asked myself when deciding on a thesis topic last spring.
-Numerous documented examples of furniture made during the first fifty years of colonial settlement in the Lower Delaware River Valley exist, and I am fortunate that so many are in Winterthur Museum’s collection.
-Signatures of their makers tie them to production in Philadelphia or within the original sprawling boundaries of Chester County, PA.
-With one or two notable exceptions in public collections, however, furniture produced definitively within the colony of New Jersey is unknown.
-Documentary evidence shows a vibrant community of carpenters, joiners, and cabinetmakers active in Burlington and Salem, NJ, in the early period of the colony, but where is their furniture?
+Numerous documented examples of furniture made during the first fifty years of colonial settlement in the Lower Delaware River Valley exist, and I am fortunate that so many are in Winterthur Museum’s collections.
+Signatures of their makers tie them to production in Philadelphia or within the original sprawling boundaries of Chester County, Pennsylvania.
+With one or two notable exceptions in public collections, however, furniture produced definitively within the colony is unknown.
+Documentary evidence shows a vibrant community of carpenters, joiners, and cabinetmakers active in Burlington and Salem, New Jersey in the early period of the colony.
+But where is their furniture?

 I use casework – chests of drawers, dressing tables, and high chests primarily – as my material evidence.
 Case pieces are complex objects made of a variety of woods, employ a number of construction techniques, and have broad surfaces on which the marks of cabinetmakers or owners can be written.
 In my research I fully examine each piece – cataloguing its dimensions, construction, and markings – with the goal of establishing a construction profile for furniture made in the Delaware Valley prior to 1740.
 I identified over twenty-five public and private collections that are repositories of this furniture, which meant there was (and still is!) a lot of traveling in my future.
 With a generous Summer Research grant from the Decorative Arts Trust, I examined furniture at the most distant collections: Colonial Williamsburg, Yale University Art Gallery, the Metropolitan Museum of Art, and the Newark Museum.

 - Killian examining a dressing table drawer at Yale University Art Gallery.